F.A.Qs

 FEEDING

-As of January we went totally raw.
+As of January 2023 we went totally raw.
 After experimenting with a few options, and making my own food wasn't one of them, we settled on Answers Pet Food.
 We have seen a marked reduction in health issues, no need to brush teeth, and better weight control.
 Raw feeding can be expensive, but this brand gave us the added benefit of not producing plastic trash to go in a landfill.
-Others we have tried are BJs raw food and RawFedK9 but they both have plastic that is not recyclable. (most plastics are incinerated)
+Others we have tried are BJs raw food and RawFedK9 are delivery frozen brands but they both come in plastic that is not recyclable (they say "recycle" but its just incinerated).
+Steve's is also a good option with a lower price tag and is readily available.

 Cost

 Breeding dogs is expensive.
 Breeding health tested dogs that have a great temperament and proven background is even more so.
+In order to maintain diversity and health I must travel to find the best matches.
 You should expect to pay between $2500-$3500 for such a puppy.
-You may be shocked to find that even puppy mill dogs in pet stores, without selective health testing or breeding cost the same.
+You may be shocked to find that even puppy mill dogs in pet stores, without selective health testing or breeding cost MORE.
+If you want a doodle, which are never health tested but will be at risk for genetic illnesses of BOTH breeds, then its double.
+Go figure.

-Minimally health testing the dam is at least $1500.
 It would be impossible to calculate the money spent on training and titling, but lets just say by 2 years old you've spent $200 per event and it takes 6 events to get a single title.
 If you went to one training seminar it was 2k.
+And I am not including what you paid for a breeding prospect dog in the first place, which is typically MORE than dogs placed in a family or competition home.

-Progesterone testing during the heat cycle is $150 a test, and you need at least 4-5.
-Then there is the stud fee, usually the cost of a puppy, and more if you have to collect chilled semen and have it shipped, which is $800 and then the vet fee to preform the AI which is around $500.
+Progesterone testing during the heat cycle is $150 a test and you need at least 4-5 in order to narrow down the best date for breeding.
+Then there is the stud fee, usually the cost of a puppy $2500, and more if you have to collect chilled semen and have it shipped, which is $1000 and then the vet fee to preform the AI which is around $500.
 Then there is the ultrasound to confirm and an X-ray to predict number of pups.
 Another $400.
+Again there is gas and travel.

 If nothing goes wrong you have a poodle momma who is eating a lot more, and then 7 little pups eating food.
 They will need a vet check and round of vaccinations, $100 a puppy.
 Lets not start on the grooming of 7 poodle puppies...
 Since I feed raw and the pups get raw and fresh cooked food like goat milk, the grocery cost during pregnancy and whelping is around 2k.
 Breeders, even if they don't feed raw will give the best available food and supplements to ensure health and recovery of their dogs.

 The only way to make puppies a successful business it to forgo the health testing and assume no responsibility for puppies you produce, which is the case in all pet stores, puppy mills, and bark yard breeders.
-Thus, responsible breeders are not making money.
+Thus, responsible breeders are not making a good living breeding dogs even if they manage to have a profit.
 They breed for the love of the dog and the breed.
 You should expect to pay for the hard work and lifetime support that a good breeder provides.
 In reality, you make out far better from a responsible breeder than from any other source.

-Minimally health testing the dam is at least $1500.
 It would be impossible to calculate the money spent on training and titling, but lets just say by 2 years old you've spent $200 per event and it takes 6 events to get a single title.
 If you went to one training seminar it was 2k.
+And I am not including what you paid for a breeding prospect dog in the first place, which is typically MORE than dogs placed in a family or competition home.

-Progesterone testing during the heat cycle is $150 a test, and you need at least 4-5.
-Then there is the stud fee, usually the cost of a puppy, and more if you have to collect chilled semen and have it shipped, which is $800 and then the vet fee to preform the AI which is around $500.
+Progesterone testing during the heat cycle is $150 a test and you need at least 4-5 in order to narrow down the best date for breeding.
+Then there is the stud fee, usually the cost of a puppy $2500, and more if you have to collect chilled semen and have it shipped, which is $1000 and then the vet fee to preform the AI which is around $500.
 Then there is the ultrasound to confirm and an X-ray to predict number of pups.
 Another $400.
+Again there is gas and travel.

 If nothing goes wrong you have a poodle momma who is eating a lot more, and then 7 little pups eating food.
 They will need a vet check and round of vaccinations, $100 a puppy.
 Lets not start on the grooming of 7 poodle puppies...
 Since I feed raw and the pups get raw and fresh cooked food like goat milk, the grocery cost during pregnancy and whelping is around 2k.
 Breeders, even if they don't feed raw will give the best available food and supplements to ensure health and recovery of their dogs.

 The only way to make puppies a successful business it to forgo the health testing and assume no responsibility for puppies you produce, which is the case in all pet stores, puppy mills, and bark yard breeders.
-Thus, responsible breeders are not making money.
+Thus, responsible breeders are not making a good living breeding dogs even if they manage to have a profit.
 They breed for the love of the dog and the breed.
 You should expect to pay for the hard work and lifetime support that a good breeder provides.
 In reality, you make out far better from a responsible breeder than from any other source.